Content may contain affiliate links.

 Spending money on travel and taking time away from my career and the housing market are things I will never regret.
 Breaking free of the rat race was actually life changing.
 Life changing for the better.

 So there are no big regrets.
 I’ll have to cut my travel regrets down to size, they are a bit minor.
-Here we go.
+As the quote says, fear is temporary, regret is permanent.
+These regrets are ones that I don’t think I’ll be able to change in future.

 1. Being robbed at Cairns airport.
-I should have been more careful, but we’d just left Africa, I thought we were safe.
-They got THE bag, we were emigrating, not traveling, the bag with all the memories and the important things.
+I regret not being more careful, but we’d just left Africa, I thought we were safe.
+They got THE bag, we were emigrating, not travelling, the bag with all the memories and the important things.
 It’s hard to deal with losing so much precious stuff, knowing that someone just took your camera and chucked the rest in the bin.
-But, 5 years later, it’s all over, it’s gone.
+But, years later, it’s all over, it’s gone.
 I’ve survived without it.
 Although it still hurts.

 4. Choosing shopping in Hoi An, Vietnam, over a private, personal tour of a village with a local guide.
 My husband went without me, he ended up at a wedding and had a fantastic day.
 I got a new dress that I’ve never worn.